 How to get to Krabi by plane

 Krabi Airport (KBV) is small and conveniently situated for just about everywhere in the province as it is on the main highway, Route 4.

 Below we list all the scheduled airlines who fly direct to Krabi.
 For current flight schedules and ticketing, please visit the airline website.
 All of them offer online booking facilities; links are provided for your convenience, but please note that we are not affiliated with the airlines in any way and cannot be held responsible for bookings made on these sites.

-Note: additional charter flights to Krabi also operate during the high season months (Nov – Apr) from Scandinavia, Poland, Germany and Russia: please contact your local travel agent for further details as these services change frequently.
+Note: additional charter flights to Krabi also operate during the high season months (Nov – Apr) from other cities in Scandinavia, Poland, Germany and Russia: please contact your local travel agent for further details as these services change frequently.